davellanedam/vue-skeleton-mvp/README.md

 Feel free to report any bugs or improvements.
 Pull requests are always welcome.

 ## I love this!
-How can I help?
+How can I help

 It´s amazing you feel like that!
-Send me a tweet https://twitter.com/davellanedam, share this with others, make a pull request or if you feel really thankful you can always buy me a beer!
+Send me a tweet <https://twitter.com/davellanedam>, share this with others, make a pull request or if you feel really thankful you can always buy me a beer!
 Enjoy!

 ## License